Crafters Insurance

 If you accept liability before referral to your insurer’s then you could prejudice you and your insurers' ability to defend any claim made against you.

-Towergate can offer public liability insurance policies with cover from £1 million up to £10 million or higher.
+You can choose public liability cover limits from £1 million, £2million and £5 million.
 The amount you need will depend on several aspects:

 • Your business activities